Institute of Welsh Affairs: Liverpool and north Wales

 In 2004 the group organised a debate in Colwyn Bay to debate the historic relationship between Merseyside and North East Wales.
 It cited Ian Rush, Neville Southall and Michael Owen as well as the cross-border health service and economic ties between the regions as evidence for some in the area that "North Wales does look to Liverpool as the capital to this day."
 The debate was timed to coincide with Liverpool bidding to host the Eisteddfod, "to mark its 800th birthday in 2007 and its year as capital of culture in 2008."

 Politics in 21st Century Wales

 In 2008 the IWA published a book titled Politics in 21st Century Wales.
 The work involved excerpts from Welsh political figures from a mix of allegiances, including First Minister Rhodri Morgan of the Labour Party, Nick Bourne of the Conservative Party, Kirsty Williams of the Liberal Democrats, and Adam Price of Plaid Cymru.
 Price’s section was titled "Reinventing Radical Wales", in which he asserted that Wales "can in many ways still be characterised as a tentative, emerging nation".
-Adam Price’s argument that Wales "can in many ways still be characterised as a tentative, emerging nation."